 Ireland: Guidance and Support

-See below for Ireland’s close contact guidance, lockdown information, and financial support options to help salons affected by the COVID-19 Pandemic...
+See below for Ireland’s close contact guidance and financial support options to help salons affected by the COVID-19 Pandemic...

 COVID Restrictions Support Scheme

 Whereas a result of the restrictions, a business has been required to temporarily shut their premises or operate at significantly reduced levels, that business will qualify under the scheme.
 Qualifying taxpayers will be able to log on to Revenue Online Service and register for CRSS as soon as possible.